 Preserving and sharpening the dual edge of high quality and exceptional service, six generations of LaBonne’s have expanded their family business, adding new merchandise categories, extending new services and opening new locations in Connecticut neighborhoods.

 The company’s current owner and CEO is Bob LaBonne Jr. Bob Jr purchased the business from his father, Bob LaBonne Sr in 2011.
 His great-great-grandfather, George LaBonne, sold fresh meat and fish from a horse and wagon around the turn of the century.
-Today, LaBonne’s has grown considerably with 3 stores and around 300 associates.
-Although George LaBonne started the family tradition, the company's expansion is the result of efforts that began years after George’s passing.
+Today, LaBonne’s has grown considerably with 3 stores and over 300 associates.
+Recently, Rob LaBonne III joined the family business to help us transition smoothly into the information age with his technical background.

-Over 50 years ago, in 1962, Bob LaBonne Sr and his father, Hy LaBonne who had been a master meat cutter for 44 years, established the original, official, "LaBonne's" concept.
+Over 55 years ago, in 1962, Bob LaBonne Sr and his father, Hy LaBonne who had been a master meat cutter for 44 years, established the original, official, LaBonne's concept.
 Hy and Bob Sr had a strong desire to have their own store.
-After cashing in on their life insurance policies, they realized their objective in 1962 when they opened a modest meat market in Watertown.
+After cashing in on their life insurance policies, they realized their goal in 1962 when they opened a modest meat market in Watertown.
 Knowing there were plenty of customers who wanted a better cut of meat, Hy and Bob marketed superior meats and services to this under-served market.